rust-lang/rust/src/librustc/dep_graph/README.md

 (which is a `DepTrackingMap`, described below) automatically invokes `dep_graph.read(ItemSignature(X))`.

+**Note:** adding `Hir` nodes requires a bit of caution due to the "inlining" that old trans and constant evaluation still use.
+See the section on inlining below.

 To make this strategy work, a certain amount of indirection is required.
 For example, modules in the HIR do not have direct pointers to the items that they contain.
 Rather, they contain node-ids -- one